phetsims/calculus-grapher/doc/model.md

 This document is a high-level description of the model used in PhET's _Calculus-Grapher_ simulation.

+The Calculus Grapher simulation is designed to help students visualize and understand concepts in calculus, specifically relating to graphs of functions, derivatives and integrals.
+Some of the main functionalities of the simulation include:

+Graphing functions: The simulation allows students to manipulate a function.
+These include the ability to drag points on the graph to see how the function changes as well as change the curve mode.

+Tangent Tool: Students can graph the derivative of a function, and see how the derivative changes as they modify the original function.
+With the tangent tool, users can select a point on the curve and visualize the tangent line at that point.
+The tool displays the slope of the tangent line and allows users to drag the point along the curve to observe how the tangent line changes as the point moves.

+Area under Curve: The user can use the "Area Under Curve" tool to visualize the area under a curve.
+The user can drag a scrubber to specify the limits of integration.
+The simulation then calculates and displays the area under the selected portion of the curve, as well as the value of the definite integral that represents the area.

+Overall, the Calculus Grapher simulation is a powerful tool for students to explore and visualize concepts in calculus, and to gain a deeper understanding of the relationships between functions and their derivatives and integrals.

+###

 The simulation comprises a user-controlled function f(x) and, depending on the screen, the integral and or derivative of that function.
 To indicate to the user that the curve of f(x) is interactive, a large double-headed arrow is initially present at the start of the simulation.
 The function f(x) can be controlled by a control panel on the right-hand side